World's First "Smart" Breathalyzer Kiosk

 Once the test is completed, a call cab icon appears on the screen.
 Once users touch the icon and enter their cell phone number, the IntoxBox instantly calls a cab to the bar.
 When the machine is not being used for intoxication testing, it displays ads on its 19-inch monitor.

 The IntoxBox is currently installed in about 30 Minnesota bars, with several dozen more machines installed in about 15 other states.
-The company is currently building a larger network through independent operators across the country.
+The company is currently building a larger through independent operators across the country.

 Walden Innovative Resources (WIR) has gone through about three years and three models before finally perfecting the IntoxBox.
 "After a lengthy period of testing and innovation, we finally have a machine that is very accurate and easy for customers to user," explains Ryan Walden, WIR president.